cgshep/pymsh/README.md

    <img alt="Test Status" src="https://github.com/cgshep/pymsh/actions/workflows/tests.yml/badge.svg">
 </p>

-**pymsh** is a Python implementation of incremental multiset hash functions from Clarke et al. [1], containing for methods with different security-performance tradeoffs:
+**pymsh** is a Python implementation of incremental multiset hash functions (MSHs) from Clarke et al. [1], containing for methods with different security-performance tradeoffs:

-- `MSetXORHash`: XOR-based (Set-collision resistant, fastest)
+- `MSetXORHash`: XOR-based
-- `MSetAddHash`: Modular addition (Multiset-collision resistant)
+- `MSetAddHash`: Modular addition
-- `MSetMuHash`: Finite field multiplication (Keyless, DL-based security)
+- `MSetMuHash`: Finite field multiplication
-- `MSetVAddHash`: Vector addition (Post-quantum secure, lattice-based)
+- `MSetVAddHash`: Vector addition

+MSH hashes are invariant under the ordering of elements.
+In other words, $H( \{ a,b,c \} )$ will produce the same value as $H( \{ c,b,a \} )$.
+This has some interesting space-efficient applications where we don't require different hash values for different orders.

 ## Installation